TOPOI-DH/corpussearch/CONTRIBUTING.md

 Making a New Release
 ====================

- - create and upload a new github tag
+ - create and upload a new github tag == version
  - version++ for 'version' and 'download url'

 ```python